Hive-Systems/pyfair/docs/getting_started.rst

 FairModelFactory
 ~~~~~~~~~~~~~~~~

-Related to the metamodel is the FairModelFactor object <TODOLINK>.
+Related to the metamodel is the
+`FairModelFactory<pyfair.model.model.FairModelFactory>`_ object.
 Often
 you will want to create a group of models that are identical except for one
 or two minor differences.
 For example, if you want to create a model for an
 entire threat community, you may wish to create a model for "Threat Group